Conference Skill-Building Workshops are included in the Southern Charm rate. Review the workshops listed below and select one as you register.

 For Conference participants attending at the daily rate, Conference workshops are available for an additional $150.

-Presented by Bill Lamb, Kirkwood Community College and Judy Korb, Johnson County Community College
+Presented by Bill Lamb, Kirkwood Community College and Judy Korb, Baker University

 The workshop will present a variety of strategies for new front line administrators, including chairs, directors, deans, and other organizational leaders.
 Activities throughout the day will help participants define their role as leaders and share strategies to develop cohesive teams.